SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/15_vm_creation_guide.md

 The Phoenix Hypervisor's VM management system is designed to be declarative, idempotent, and modular, aligning with the core architectural principles of the project.
 This guide will walk you through the entire lifecycle of a VM, from its definition in the central configuration file to its deployment and customization.

-## 2. The `phoenix_vm_configs.json` File
+## 2. The `phoenix-cli_vm_configs.json` File

-The `phoenix_vm_configs.json` file is the heart of the VM management system.
+The `phoenix-cli_vm_configs.json` file is the heart of the VM management system.
 It provides a declarative, centralized, and version-controllable definition of the desired state for all Virtual Machines.
-This file is the single source of truth that the `phoenix` CLI uses to create, configure, and manage the entire lifecycle of your VMs.
+This file is the single source of truth that the `phoenix-cli` CLI uses to create, configure, and manage the entire lifecycle of your VMs.

 ### 2.1.
 High-Level Structure